 3. They want a B2C experience for their B2B buying journey.

-Research from Demand Gen’s 2018 report found 65 percent of those surveyed say they rely more on peer recommendations/review sites and 54 percent rely more on social media to research vendors and solutions than in the past.
+Research from Demand Gen’s 2018 report found that 65 percent of those surveyed say they rely more on peer recommendations/review sites, and 54 percent rely more on social media to research vendors and solutions than in the past.
 Sales can take advantage of this trend by posting product information, testimonials, videos, and links to online research in places like LinkedIn, Twitter, and others.
 A well-curated social media presence, especially in niche forums geared toward your industry, helps you stay visible while keeping up with what’s trending in your base market.

 4. They want to be understood.

-Building a strong web presence and positive user experience tells prospects you want them to find the information they need and you understand what they’re looking for.
+Building a strong web presence and positive user experience tells prospects you want them to find the information they need, and you understand what they’re looking for.
 Let the user’s experience be your guide as you develop content: know their roles and what information is most helpful to them – pricing, technical details or specs, and pictures to help them envision what your product could look like in their company.

 Millennials make up a growing portion of the workforce and represent 40% of it.
-According to Hubspot, experience often speaks more loudly to them than physical products when it comes to spending.
+According to Hubspot, experience often speaks more loudly to them than physical products when spending.
 To that end, “focus on sharing information about how your offerings will make your end-user feel instead of solely focusing on the features of the product itself.”
 Just remember there’s still a mix of workers younger and older than them, so try to appeal to all generations with a range of text-based, graphic, and interactive resources.